dyg81/modal-bundle/README.md

 ];
 ```

-You will then have to install the assets using the command:
+And install the assets using the command:

 ```
 bin/console assets:install --symlink